wp-plugins/affilinker/readme.txt

 * Minor bug fixes
 * New support for Hover title text (appears when user hovers over link) added as a disabled feature = 1.5.0 =
-* Complaince to Google Webmaster Guidelines
+* Complaince to Google Webmaster Guidelines (no more hidden links)
 * Now the free version supports 6 affiliate links, enjoy!
 = 1.6.0 =
 * Afiliate link creation error, for specific PHP versions fixed